Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2021

+* **Thinking in Systems: A Primer** by *Donella Meadows*
+> A good introduction to systems thinking and how we can apply it to model complex behavior of e.g. companies.
+The whole world exhibits system properties and understanding these and their interactions is crucial to bringing along positive change.
 * **The Changing World Order: Why Nations Succeed and Fail** by *Ray Dalio*
 > A good primer on the macro-trends that have led to the rise and fall of nations over the last 2000 years.
 Ray Dalio tries to find patterns in the major events that have occured in the past and how they can be used to explain what we are experiencing the present (e.g. debt crisis or the struggle for influence and power between the US and China)
 * **Letters from a Stoic** by *Seneca*